liran-funaro/objsize/README.md

 Notes:

 * The default filter function is `objsize.shared_object_or_function_filter`.
-* When using `objsize.shared_object_filter`, shared functions and lambdas are also counted.
+* When using `objsize.shared_object_filter`, shared functions and lambdas are also counted, but builtin functions are still excluded.

 # Special Cases